 Somehow the Wee Gillis cover did not excite me enough.
 I felt it was certain to be out-of-touch with today's children.

-A story about a self-centred, pretentious boy perhaps?
+A story about a self-centered, pretentious boy perhaps?

 Well, it was completely the opposite.